 Tons of data - none of it presented in a way that would allow healthcare leaders to see where their costs are going.

-That’s quite a series of obstacles: data in multiple systems, none of which communicate with one another; out-of-date and inaccurate data; and data inaccessible to the people who need it, when they need it.
+That's quite a series of obstacles: data in multiple systems, none of which communicate with one another; out-of-date and inaccurate data; and data that is inaccessible to the people who need it, when they need it.

 Perhaps we should be less surprised that healthcare organizations do not know where their money is going and more surprised they are able to manage their costs even as well as they do.

 Use Your Data to Control Healthcare Operational Costs